Is Harry Styles' New Pleasing Collection Worth It?

 I'm a journalist but I’m a Harry Styles fangirl first and foremost.
 So when news of a new Pleasing collection trickled into my inbox recently, I may have uttered a shriek or two (please, I’m only human and this is Harry Styles we’re talking about).

 Take, for example, the names of the four nail polish shades: Beach Ball (a deep, ocean-blue opaque gloss), Nonna’s Sorbet (a yellow opaque gloss), Harry’s Chair (a seaweed-green opaque gloss) and Wet Bottoms (a high-gloss, clear topper for a wet-look finish).
-It’s retro, it’s campy and perfect for the heat we're experiencing right now.
+It’s retro, it’s campy and perfect for the heat we're soon to experience, once winter is finally over.

-Styles obsessive I may be but I was still keen to find out whether the collection is actually any good and worth the buck. (£21 for one nail varnish — really, Harold?)
+Styles obsessive I may be, but I was still keen to find out whether the collection is actually any good and worth the buck. ($31 for one nail varnish — really, Harold?)

 I tested the entire lineup.
 Read on for my honest thoughts.